Protect UCSF and Myself from Phishing and Other Similar Scams

 - Use and maintain anti-virus software and a firewall.
 Protect yourself against viruses and Trojan horses that may steal or modify the data on your own computer and leave you vulnerable.
 Make sure to keep your virus definitions up to date.

-- If you believe you have received a phishing message, but have NOT clicked the link or opened the attachment, please either delete the email or contact the IT Service Desk.
-By providing the full email headers, IT can stop other people at UCSF from receiving similar messages.
-Instructions are available at Obtain and Send Full Email Headers.
+- If you believe you have received a phishing message, but have NOT clicked the link or opened the attachment, please either delete the email or forward it to the IT Service Desk.

 - If you clicked on a link and downloaded software, turn off your computer and contact the IT Service Desk immediately.